River Terrace Medallions Telling the History of

 Medallion 10: River Terrace Community Organization 1950

 This medallion shows a group of 1960s-era “Lawn Rangers” who are taking a break from working on the community flower bed at Anacostia Avenue and Clay Street.
-In 1949, a year after the U.S. Supreme Court ruled against certain housing restrictions, River Terrace witnessed the arrival of its first black residents.
-These pioneers endured hostility and even vandalism on the part of white residents opposed to the community’s integration.
-In 1950, the River Terrace Community Organization (RTCO) formed to promote and protect the interests of the neighborhood’s residents.
-More recently RTCO has involved itself with River Terrace Day and Parade, the River Terrace Christmas Party, the River Terrace Community School, Girl and Boy Scouts and the River Terrace Recreation Center
+In 1949, a year after the U.S. Supreme Court ruled against certain housing restrictions, River Terrace witnessed the arrival of its first black homeowners.
+These pioneers endured hostility from, and even vandalism by, white residents opposed to the community’s integration.
+In 1950, the River Terrace Community Organization (RTCO) formed to promote and protect the interests of all of the neighborhood’s residents.
+More recently, the RTCO has sponsored River Terrace Day and Parade, the River Terrace Christmas Party, the River Terrace Community School, Girl Scout and Boy Scout troops, and the River Terrace Recreation Center.

 Medallion 11: River Terrace Elementary School 1952 +

-Originally designed by Charles I. Bryant, River Terrace Elementary School served not only as an education facility but also as a community center, polling place and venue for meetings of the Advisory Neighborhood Commission and other local groups.
-The school closed in 2012 and after extensive renovation reopened in 2015 as the River Terrace Education Campus.
+River Terrace Elementary School first opened in 1952.
+Over the decades, the school served not only as an education facility but also as a community center, polling place and venue for meetings of the Advisory Neighborhood Commission and other local groups.
+The school closed in 2012 and, after extensive renovation, reopened in 2015 as River Terrace Education Campus.
 The crane depicted on the medallion is the current school’s mascot.

 This medallion depicts a Rams team on the athletic fields on the National Mall.
 Note the Washington Monument in the background.